-If your school or organization is interested in having me work with your students, send an email to me at email@example.com.
+If your school or organization is interested in having Dave work with your students, send an email to email@example.com.

 A clip from a clinic with a drum set class.
 I discuss how the jazz drummer decides what kind of activity to play with the BD and snare in a jazz setting.